PreyMa/egimoto/timestamp/README.md

 ```

 Key sets are changed automatically and stored in the `KEY_DIR`.
 If the
 directory is empty, a new key set is automatically created on startup.
+Keep paths to hosted webpages empty to use the provided markup files.

 ## License
 This project was created by PreyMa and is licensed under the MIT license.